top of page

 The GLA supported this mixed use development that integrated employment and housing in the town centre

-Key Issues Addressed
+Supporting Bromley's Town Centre Regeneration: Key Issues Addressed

 1. Land Use Principles: The scheme supports Bromley’s Town Centre Area Action Plan, ensuring continued employment use alongside much-needed housing delivery.
-The balance of office space retention and new homes aligns with the London Plan’s objectives to optimise sites in metropolitan town centres.
+The balance of retained office space and new homes aligns with the London Plan’s objectives to optimise sites in metropolitan town centres.

 3. Transport Infrastructure: The proposal includes 24 parking spaces, with a reduction in the original provision following consultation.
 Cycle storage facilities ensure sustainable transport options.
-Financial contributions secured for Healthy Streets improvements and enhanced wayfinding.
+Financial contributions have been secured for Healthy Streets improvements and enhanced wayfinding.

 5. Environmental Considerations: The development incorporates sustainable drainage systems to enhance flood resilience.
 Provisions for urban biodiversity and ecological enhancements are included.
 Strategic fire safety measures secured via planning conditions.